Meet Our Leaders

 Dr. Mahendra Lohani, a native of Nepal, has served Heifer International for more than twenty years as both a volunteer and, currently, as Senior Vice President of Programs.
 He is a veterinarian with Masters and Doctorate degrees in animal nutrition and agricultural economics.
 As Senior Vice President of Programs, Dr. Lohani provides direction and leadership for Heifer programs in Africa, Asia and Europe.
 Under Dr. Lohani's guidance, the program is dedicated to building strong social capital in addition to livestock development and pro-poor wealth-creating value chains.
 Dr. Lohani leads a team of highly motivated staff, focused on accountability systems at both project and management levels.

-Christy Moore, Vice President of Marketing
+Christy Moore, Senior Vice President of Marketing

 Michelle Dusek-Izaguirre, Vice President of Marketing and Resource Development Operations

 Izaguirre provides strategic leadership for MRD operational efficiencies, budget and finance, organizational reporting and monitoring, business intelligence, education operations and policies and procedures.
-She has been employed with Heifer since 2001 and holding several positions throughout her career at Heifer Ranch and HQ, including Director of Operations – Americas and Senior Director of Learning Centers.
+She has been employed with Heifer since 2001, holding several positions throughout her career at Heifer Ranch and HQ, including Director of Operations – Americas and Senior Director of Learning Centers.
 She worked in Honduras in rural development with the US Peace Corps before relocating to Arkansas.
 She has one son and enjoys spending time and traveling with him.

 Chad Avery, General Counsel